amandabee/workshops/2019/advanced_media_institute/maps.md

 ## Homework review
 <https://etherpad.opennews.org/p/maps_and_charts>

+As long as you email me before the course wraps up, I'll be happy to review your homework. **amanda@velociraptor.info**

 ## A few maps

 [In New York, the Neighborhood You’re Shot in May Determine Whether You Survive](https://www.thetrace.org/2019/10/new-york-gun-violence-queens-trauma-centers/), *The Trace* 17 October 2019; Maya Miller's [twitter thread](https://twitter.com/mayatmiller/status/1184825745190916101) walks through their process in establishing the story.